mason-chase/crud-test-ui-ux/README.md

 ```
 ## Practices and patterns (Must):

-- Happy flows:
+- Happy flows with prototype for following scenario:
-	* User creates a customer from a list of zero entries and arrives to list of 1 customer
+	S1.
+User creates a customer from a list of zero entries and arrives to list of 1 customer
-	* User update an existing customer and values are updated
+	S2.
+User update an existing customer and values are updated
-	* User delete a customer from a list of one customer and arrives to an empty list of customers
+	S3.
+User delete a customer from a list of one customer and arrives to an empty list of customers
 - Validation fails flows within create or update
-	* Duplicate error (by firstname, lastname and date-of-birth)
+	V1.
+Duplicate error (by firstname, lastname and date-of-birth)
-	* Duplicate error (by email)
+	V2.
+Duplicate error (by email)
-	* Invalid Email, Mobile or Bank Account
+	V3.
+Invalid Email, Mobile or Bank Account
 - Create Web design for desktop view
 - Create Mobile responsive design
 - [Gherkins scenario](https://www.cucumber.io/)